-On Saturday, 27 August, The Siam Society will organise a day trip to Phetchaburi province.
-We will visit Wat Kuthi Bang Kem, whose external walls are completely carved with scenes from the Jatakas, the remains of a Dvaravati stupa at Thung Setti, one of the most significant sites excavated in recent years, a 13th century Khmer temple of which the laterite central prang and a gopura, remain in relatively good condition, Ayutthaya period temples with magnificent mural paintings and wood carvings.
+On Saturday, 21 November, the Siam Society will organize a day trip to Phetchaburi province.
+We will visit the remains of a Dvaravati stupa at Thung Setti, one of the most significant sites excavated in recent years, a 13th century Khmer temple of which the laterite central prang and a gopura, remain in relatively good condition, Ayutthaya period temples with magnificent mural paintings and wood carving.
 Lunch will be served at local sea-food restaurant near Haad Chao Samran.

 The tentative programme will be as follows: